DwivediUtkarsh/EIP-7702/README.md

 ## Overview

-This project implements the complete flow of converting an Externally Owned Account (EOA) into a smart contract wallet using EIP-7702, then executing an ERC-20 token transfer—all within a single atomic transaction on Sepolia testnet.
+This project implements the complete flow of using EIP-7702 to enable smart contract wallet capabilities on an Externally Owned Account (EOA), then executing an ERC-20 token transfer—all within a single atomic transaction on Sepolia testnet.

+**Note**: The original assignment specified EntryPoint v0.6; this implementation uses EntryPoint v0.8 via Pimlico's infrastructure, which provides the latest features and is fully compatible with the core EIP-7702 functionality demonstrated here.

 ### Key Features